Create Role Description

 Demonstrate Accountability

-Be proactive and responsible for own actions, and adhere to legislation, policy and guidelines
+Be proactive and responsible for your actions, and follow legislation, policy and guidelines

 • Design and develop systems to establish and measure accountabilities

-• Ensure accountabilities are exercised in line with government and business goals
+• Ensure accountabilities are exercised in line with government and organisational goals

 • Exercise due diligence to ensure work health and safety risks are addressed